You are here

 Her work in the field of Rhetoric and Composition explores relationships between language and power; literacy and access to social and political institutions; and critical/popular education and activism.
 More specifically, she writes with and about writers to explore the dynamic ways that people work together to learn, to understand diverse language and discourse practices, and to co-write as they imagine and work toward personal, social, and institutional change.
 She is the co-editor of Authorship in Composition Studies (2006), and has published scholarly essays on progressive pedagogy, community-based learning, writing center/program administration, and institutional activism.

-Before coming to Cornell, she directed Colby College’s Farnham Writers’ Center, co-coordinated Writing Across the Curriculum programming, and taught writing courses and workshops at all levels of the curriculum.
+Before coming to Cornell, Dr. Carrick directed Colby College’s Farnham Writers’ Center, co-coordinated Writing Across the Curriculum programming, and taught writing courses and workshops at all levels of the curriculum.
 Prior to that, she taught writing at Syracuse University, where she also trained new teachers and was recognized with a teaching award; Ithaca College; and San Francisco State University, where she also co-directed the English Tutoring Center and piloted coursework for an award-winning basic writing curriculum.

 - John S. Knight Institute